Machine Learning

 -

-MERL is excited to announce an internship opening for a talented researcher to join our team.
-We are looking for an individual to contribute to cutting-edge research in human-machine interfaces (HMI) using multi-modal bio-sensors.
-This is an exciting opportunity to make a real impact in the field of human-machine interaction and biosignal processing, with the aim of publishing at leading research venues.
+MERL is excited to announce an internship opportunity in the field of Quantum Machine Learning (QML) and Quantum AI (QAI).
+We are seeking a highly motivated and talented individual to join our research team.
+This is an exciting opportunity to make a real impact in the field of quantum computing and AI, with the aim of publishing at leading research venues.

-- Experienced PhD student or post-graduate researcher
+- Currently pursuing a PhD or a post-graduate researcher in a relevant field.

 -